Updated July 21, 2023

 Atlantis Hotel and Sunset at the Caldera

-Nothing beats enjoying the sunset at our own balcony at the Atlantis Hotel.
+But nothing beats enjoying the sunset at our own balcony at the Atlantis Hotel.
 There were two chairs and a round table large enough for drinks and snacks.
 It was really large enough for us to have dinner there if we wanted to.
 I also setup a tripod on the table to shoot some videos.
 We opened a bottle of wine and absorbed every magical moment of the Caldera sunset.
 To be able to do this in the privacy of our own balcony makes every moment truly romantic.
 I highly recommend that you do this.

 Shortly after sunset is what many photographers refer to as the golden hour.
-Taking pictures of Santorini from our balcony during this golden hour turned out to be highly productive.
+Taking pictures from our balcony during this golden hour turned out to be highly productive.
 Most photographers will appreciate the opportunity to capture these enchanting landscapes of Santorini with the lens of their cameras.
 I took some of my best pictures of the island that evening.

 Romantic Dinner with Caldera View